-This, in turn, helps you drive more relevant traffic to your site, increasing the number of qualified leads.
+This, in turn, helps you drive more relevant organic traffic to your site, increasing the number of qualified leads.

 Top 8 Real Estate SEO Best Practices

 We’ve put together a quick list of the top 8 best practices for SEO that you can use for your real estate business.

 Use these tips to get started on improving your site structure and content to reach more homebuyers and sellers through the search engines:

-- Target local SEO keywords.
+1. Target local SEO keywords.

 One of the best ways to improve lead generation online for your real estate business is by targeting local SEO keywords.

 Nearly half of all searches in Google are local, and most local searches end with a phone call.

 Though there are other aspects of local SEO that you should be focusing on – such as…

-Some examples of local SEO keywords might be “Boston Real Estate,” “Homes for Sale in Boston,” “Boston Real Estate Agents.”
+Some examples of local SEO keywords might be “Boston Real Estate,” “Homes for Sale in New York,” and “Atlanta Real Estate Agents.”

 When developing your list of local SEO keywords for your real estate website, you will also want to consider long-tail keywords.
-These are keywords that are longer and more specific.

 Not only do they typically have less competition, but they can also bring you more qualified traffic.